WAEC cautions WASSCE candidates reporting late to exam centres

 WAEC warning comes after several candidates were prevented from taking the Social Studies paper in the ongoing 2024 WASSCE for School because they reported to the centre more than 30 minutes after the examination had started.

-Speaking to journalists on the worrying situation, she said “This is not their first time, and they have come over an hour after the exams started.
+Speaking to journalists on the worrying situation, he said, “This is not their first time, and they have come over an hour after the exams started.
 I cannot in any way allow them in.
-I’m not happy about it, but this is the situation I find myself.”
+I’m not happy about it, but this is the situation I find myself in.”

 “The supervisors are to adhere to the WAEC rules and regulations for a smooth conduct of the exams.
 Most of the students intentionally come in late, waiting for “apor” and other things.
 That is why we revised the rules for candidates to come in 30 minutes before the exam starts,” she told the media.